yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <br>
 ###`updateStory`
-This function posts a story to the user's profile on the supplied provider.
-A Story is a more detailed status (very Facebook-oriented).
+This function posts a story (which is a detailed status) on the user's wall in the supplied social provider.
 Upon a successful update, the user will receive the supplied reward.

 For example, once your user reaches a high score, you could display a popup that allows them to share their high score on Facebook with a click of a button.
 Once he/she shares the story, you can give them a reward such as a free character.

+**NOTE:** This functionality is supported in Facebook only.

 ``` cpp
 // A reward of a FREE Soombot character